Writing for the Web

 - Guard against irrelevant hyperlinking.
 Just because you use a word that happens to be the name of another page doesn't mean that it's relevant.
 Be sure to check the content of the linked page to ensure that it's relevant and will actually help the reader.

-- Avoid using "Click Here."
+- Do not use "Click Here."
 The oldest web design rule is to avoid "Click Here" as the anchor text.
-The reason for this is two-fold.
+Many reasons for this exist.
 "Click Here" is a waste of words since they alone don't offer any information about where the link leads.
-For example, "Get directions" is better than "To find directions, click here."
 Secondly, only mouse-users do, in fact, click.
+Lastly, screen readers often read the link text alone, which, in this case, makes the link meaningless.
+For this reason, linking "Get directions" is a better approach than using "To find directions, click here."

 - When creating a link to a page, make it match the title of the page it's linking to.
 Clicking "Admission" should get you to a page titled "Admission"—not "Getting In" or "Forms & Applications."
 Content labels have more latitude but the relevance between the name of the hyperlink and the page it links to should be readily apparent.
 (Otherwise, readers get irritated).